SCODEMeetup/cbus-biking-LOC-api/README.md

 <pre>200 OK</pre>

-a response of [] indicates and empty list.
+a response of [] indicates an empty list.

 4. DELETE a report